hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Comm_size.3.rst

 NOTE
 ====

-:ref:`MPI_COMM_NULL` is not considered a valid argument to this function.
+MPI_COMM_NULL is not considered a valid argument to this function.

 ERRORS
 ======